danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 ![anatomies2](ch10_4.png)

-*Figure 10.7: The clustering of images based on "cuteness" and curliness" in the workshop Anatomies of Intelligence by Joana Chicau and Jonathan Reus.*
+*Figure 10.7: The clustering of images based on "cuteness" and curliness" in the Anatomies of Intelligence workshop by Joana Chicau and Jonathan Reus.*

-[g: what about GANs?]

 **Reinforcement Learning** - This type of learning technique is based on the interaction with the environment, mapping situations into actions.[^rl] The learner (or the agent) do not have any previous data to base on to determine or predict which action to take, rather, it learns by trial and error to yield the maximum rewards.
 The famous example computer program AlphaGo[^alphago] beats the world champions of the Go broad game in 2017.
 AlphaGo is able to evaluate positions and select moves via self-taught processes.
 The use of this type of reinforcement learning is to find the best possible behavior or path it should take in a specific environment, mapping state-action pairs to achieve the maximization of rewards.
 For the broad game Go, two players compete to control the most territory with the use of black/white stones.
 Unlike supervised learning that relies on input training data, the characteristics of reinforcement learning are that the program sees the environment as a whole, and is able to learn from its own experience via evaluating the effectiveness of each action taken: the "trial-and-error search" and "delayed reward"[^rl2] via sequential decisions, computation, repeated attempts and feedback learning.
 Each action matters and that counts for the goal of maximizing the territory control as in the game of Go.
 In this way, reinforcement learning is performed via sequential learning and decisions.